Krost-t/Krost-t/README.md

  **Hey**👋
  I’m Christ , a 24-year-old studying computer science based in France, with a strong desire to share my work with you.
 I look forward to hearing from you ! 😄

- PS: I'm back after a few months of absence 😉

 ## ⚙️ Skills